-5. Conclusions
+Conclusions

-A number of key oncogenic signalling pathways are regulated by the methyltransferase KMT5A.
-Here, we provide evidence of the role of KMT5A in both metaphase to anaphase control via the regulation of CDC20 and propose that close links between mitosis and DNA damage repair processes are present via this relationship.
-As both CDC20 and KMT5A are up-regulated in cancer via a number of mechanisms, the relationship between the two proteins may be dysregulated, thereby promoting genomic instability.
+A number of key oncogenic signalling pathways are regulated by the methyltransferase, KMT5A.
+Here, we provide evidence for a role of KMT5A in both metaphase to anaphase control via regulation of CDC20 and propose that close links between mitosis and DNA damage repair processes are present via this relationship.
+As both CDC20 and KMT5A are up-regulated in cancer via a number of mechanisms the relationship between the two proteins may be dysregulated thereby promoting genomic instability.
 This presents an opportunity to identify beneficial therapeutic combinations to treat patients based on a number of criteria such as SPOP mutation status, KMT5A expression status and therapeutic resistance.

-Supplementary Materials: The following supporting information can be downloaded at https://www.mdpi.com/article/10.3390/cancers15143597/s1.
-Supplementary Figure S1.
-KMT5A and CDC20 knockdown inhibits proliferation of prostate cancer cells.
-Supplementary Figure S2.
-KMT5A inhibition by UNC0379 reduces KMT5A levels and H4K20Me1.
-Supplementary Figure S3.
-KMT5A inhibition by Ryuvidine reduces KMT5A levels and H4K20Me1.
-Supplementary Figure S4.
-KMT5A knockdown causes DNA damage.
-Supplementary Figure S5.
-KMT5A levels remain constant in response to DHT stimulation.
-Supplementary Figure S6.
-Acetylation and phosphorylation of p53 occurs upon KMT5A knockdown.
-Table S1. qPCR primers.
-Table S2.
-Genes significantly up-regulated by KMT5A knockdown.
-Table S3.
-Genes significantly down-regulated by KMT5A knockdown in the presence of DHT stimulation.
-Table S5.
-KEGG pathways up-regulated in response to KMT5A knockdown in the presence of DHT stimulation.
-Table S6.
-Biological processes down-regulated in response to KMT5A knockdown in the presence of DHT stimulation.
-Table S7.
-Biological processes up-regulated in response to KMT5A knockdown in the presence of DHT stimulation.
-File S1.
-Uncut blots.
+Supplementary Materials: Supplementary Figure 1.
+KMT5A and CDC20 knockdown inhibits proliferation of prostate cancer cells.Supplementary Figure 2.
+KMT5A inhibition by UNC0379 reduces KMT5A levels and H4K20Me1.Supplementary Figure 3.
+KMT5A inhibition by Ryuvidine reduces KMT5A levels and H4K20Me1.Table S1.
+QPCR primers.Table S2.
+Genes significantly up-regulated by KMT5A knockdown.Table S3.
+Genes significantly down-regulated by KMT5A knockdown.Table S4.
+KEGG pathways down-regulated in response to KMT5A knockdown in the presence of DHT stimulation.Table S5.
+KEGG pathways up-regulated in response to KMT5A knockdown in the presence of DHT stimulation.Table S6.
+Biological Processes down-regulated in response to KMT5A knockdown in the presence of DHT stimulation.Table S7.
+Biological Processes up-regulated in response to KMT5A knockdown in the presence of DHT stimulation.